SumianVoice/TransVoice-Wiki/wiki/pages/vocal-weight/index.md

 It's important however to be aware that pitch is not the only way to affect weight.
 You can isolate it and get low weight at a low pitch for example or high weight at a high pitch.
 This extra control is very useful - not only does it prevent us from accidentally slipping into another configuration but it allows us to progress faster and expand our range for this aspect more.

+Here are some examples of vocal weight in action:

+{% include youtube.html id="v-res-stepping" ytid="ar_r3qDbmoU" %}

 ## Things vocal weight is not
 Here's a list of things that are not vocal weight, although they do affect it marginally in some cases.
 - pressed phonation or hyperadduction